Varicocele – Causes, Symptoms & Treatment

 To further confirm the diagnosis, your healthcare provider will perform a screening test for a vivid analysis.
 He/she may order an ultrasound scan to visualise the images and structures of your internal organs properly.
 An ultrasonography also allows your doctor to eliminate the chances of other health conditions.

-Varicocele grading
+Varicocele Grading

 Once your varicocele diagnosis is confirmed, you will want to address the condition at the earliest.
 However, your doctor may order additional tests to understand the level of varicocele to design tailor-made treatment.